Cryosphere glossary

 at a given level in the atmosphere, any low that is generally characterized by warmer air near its center than around its periphery; the opposite of a cold low.

-the dark appearance of the underside of a cloud layer when it is over a surface of open water; it is darker than land sky, and much darker than ice blink or snow blink.
+the dark appearance of the underside of a cloud layer when it is over a surface of open water; it is darker than land sky.

 water substance in vapor (gaseous) form; one of the most important of all constituents of the atmosphere.